-We're still carrying out our video tests, but we have full lab test results and full production sample images – and from what we've seen so far the Fujifilm X-T4 looks set to be one of the best mirrorless cameras (opens in new tab) on the market, undoubtedly one of the best Fujifilm cameras (opens in new tab) and almost certainly on our list of the best cameras for enthusiasts (opens in new tab).
+The Fujifilm X-T4 is one of the best mirrorless cameras (opens in new tab) on the market, undoubtedly one of the best Fujifilm cameras (opens in new tab) and almost certainly on our list of the best cameras for enthusiasts (opens in new tab).
 It could also prove to be one of the best 4K cameras for filmmaking (opens in new tab) as well as the best cameras for vlogging (opens in new tab).
 As you'll have gathered, the Fujifilm X-T4 is an important camera!

 Of course, it's been upstaged in 2022 – potentially – by the X-H2S, so you might want to check out our Fujifilm X-H2S vs X-T4 comparison.(opens in new tab)

 Max image size: 6,240 x 4,160